How Does Someone Hurt At Work in DC Protect Themselves And Their Family?

 What Happens If Your Workers Compensation Claim Gets Denied In Washington DC

 Judges or commissioners working for the government departments will decide disputed workers compensation benefits and rule on whether the injured worker has complied with the laws and will receive benefits.
 Employers and insurance companies are required by law to be represented by lawyers at these hearings.

-If you are hurt at work, it is important to act immediately and take the proper steps to protect your rights.
+If you are hurt at work you need an experienced and aggressive DC workers comp lawyer on your side.
+It is important to act immediately and take the proper steps to protect your rights.
 You can be sure the workers compensation insurance company is already working to limit your benefits.